X-Illuminati/cacography/README.md

-raid-check          | Modified version of Fedora's mdadm-raid-check that better supports only checking one raid array at a time. mdadm-syslog-events | Modified syslog script for mdadm that sends out notifications using kdialog when array status changes (goes in /usr/sbin). notify-all.sh       | Script to (attempt) discover all dbus-session busses and notify-send to each of them.
+raid-check          | Modified version of Fedora's mdadm-raid-check that better supports only checking one raid array at a time. mdadm-syslog-events | Modified syslog script for mdadm that sends out notifications using kdialog when array status changes (goes in /usr/sbin). notify-all.sh       | Script to (attempt) discover all dbus-session busses and notify-send to each of them. hardlink-dedup.sh   | Scan directory for identical files and replace them with hardlinks.

 ### cron.d
 Various cron jobs.